Generic Name: Methylphenidate Chewable Tablets (meth il FEN i date)

 What are some things I need to know or do while I take Methylin?

 - Tell all of your health care providers that you take Methylin (methylphenidate chewable tablets).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how Methylin (methylphenidate chewable tablets) affects you.

 - Heart attacks, strokes, and sudden deaths have happened in adults taking Methylin (methylphenidate chewable tablets).
-Sudden deaths have also happened in children with very bad heart problems or heart defects.
-Call your doctor right away if you have a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, drooping on 1 side of the face, change in eyesight, chest pain or pressure, shortness of breath, or very bad dizziness or passing out.
+Sudden deaths have also happened in children with some heart problems or heart defects.
+Call your doctor right away if you have a fast, slow, or abnormal heartbeat; weakness on 1 side of the body; trouble speaking or thinking; change in balance; drooping on 1 side of the face; change in eyesight; chest pain or pressure; shortness of breath; or severe dizziness or passing out.

 - You may have some heart tests before starting Methylin (methylphenidate chewable tablets).
 Talk with your doctor.

 - Check blood pressure and heart rate as the doctor has told you.
 Talk with the doctor.